The value of recycled pallets is on the rise—make sure you're maximizing your income from pallet retrieval transactions.

 Seems like a simple transaction, right?
 But like everything else that should be simple, getting one’s money out of used pallets—known in the industry as cores—can be anything but.
 Let me explain what I see in the field.

 Further complicating the accuracy issue is the entry of pallet brokers into this market.
 Brokers add more contact points to the supply chain that may not have accurate load counts.
-Yet they are responsible for compensating retail sellers.
-Multiple steps mean opportunities for errors and this lack of data and transparency can make it challenging for retailers to get top dollar for their used pallets.
+Yet they are responsible for compensating sellers.
+Multiple steps mean opportunities for errors and this lack of data and transparency can make it challenging for sellers to get top dollar for their used pallets.

 See the frustration?